-On March 23, the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) updated its Know Your Customer (KYC) guidance on money services businesses (MSBs) and foreign money services businesses (FMSBs).
-FINTRAC classifies Virtual Asset Service Providers (VASPs) as MSBs, meaning they too must comply with these new guidelines under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+On March 23, the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) updated its Know Your Customer (KYC) guidance on money General services, including non-profits, forums and news sit...
+More businesses (MSBs) and foreign money services businesses (FMSBs).
+FINTRAC classifies The term "virtual asset" refers to any digital representatio...
+More Service Providers (VASPs) as MSBs, meaning they too must comply with these new guidelines under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).

 Currently, VASPs are only required to collect identification and KYC information in relation to transactions that are considered suspicious (where there are reasonable grounds to suspect money laundering or terrorist financing) and in the case of traditional/non-virtual asset related MSB transactions, such as fiat remittance and foreign exchange.
 As of June 1, 2021, VASPs operating in Canada will be required to verify identity and collect The know your customer or know your client (KYC) guidelines ...
 More information in relation to a number of virtual currency transactions.

 According to the guidance, VASPs must verify the identity of its customer in the following situations if it has not done so previously and kept the associated records:

 - Receiving $10,000 worth or more in virtual currency in a 24-hour period

 - Foreign currency exchange transactions of $3,000 or more

 - Transferring $1,000 worth or more in virtual currency

 - Exchanging $1,000 worth or more in virtual currency (this includes fiat-crypto and crypto-crypto)

 - Remitting virtual currency to a beneficiary in an amount equivalent to $1,000 or more

 - Initiating an electronic funds transfer (EFT) of $1,000 or more